Laboration 4

 You only need to check height for the bottom point of the object.
 This means that it might overlap the surface in other places.
 We accept this error for now.

-TSBK11: You only need to match the height to the nearest vertex.
+TSBK11: You only need to match the height to the highest of the four vertices around the object position.
 (Change added for 2025 in order to simplify the lab.)

 Questions: